TntMatthew/DistanceSpectrumAutosplitter/readme.md

 through LiveSplit Server.

 This is very early in development.
 I haven't actually used this in a full run yet, so I don't know if everything works properly (it should).
-There's no option to disable it yet, so until I get that in, I am currently locking it to only work in Adventure mode.
+This currently supports both Adventure, Sprint SS, and Challenge SS runs.
+All Levels may or may not be added due to complexity.

+If you want to play the game without having the timer split a bunch on you, just stop the server in LiveSplit.
+It should handle it just fine.

 **Note**: It is not yet decided whether or not using Spectrum will be allowed for runs, so this might be useless.
 We'll see.